socialmediatvtweet-tech/osltxt-format/README.md

 *   Bashpython osltxt.py new_(Follow the prompts, write your text, and type end on a new line when you are finished)._

 *   Bashpython osltxt.py verify genesis.osltxt_(The script will check if the text has been modified or if it matches the original cryptographic hash)._

+Or You can just install Python and our .exe file.

 License